 So we should investigate the examples of architecture that we might consider favorable to Alchemy: the Giza plain pyramids, the underground of Ancient Jerusalem, the Parthenon in Athens, and even Abbot Bérenger Saunière’s bizarre restorations.
 I would also add that in Europe, in medieval times, the starting part of the construction of many cathedrals was the building of a well, which then had to remain hidden in the crypt.
 So, we note that a common factor is groundwater basins or channels.
 Sahara desert people know there is a connection between groundwater and the stars (and through the human body.
 In fact, it is their system for finding underground water).
 A significant concern is the modification of our subsoil: drilling, depletion of water tables, underground cables, roads, and underground tunnels.

-But is it just a matter of overexploitation of the land?
+But is it just a matter of overexploitation of the earth?
 Of course not.
 Along the air ducts initially obtained in the structure of the Great Pyramid, the remains of quartz lenses were discovered, or instead, in just one duct because everything was uprooted in the other three, leaving few traces.
 Quartz lenses have also been found in temples in the Euphrates area.

 Different minerals, but both have strong similarities: the union with two oxygen atoms.
 However, the most intriguing one presents a heavy metal with its promising electron cloud; the other is a too ubiquitous non-metal.

 Many alchemists of Fulcanelli’s age, more or less unconsciously, enthusiastically plunged into the “intrinsic usefulness” per sé.
-Inevitably, Alchemy made that crucial step forward that detached it from antiquity, but not enough, and sacred art has been stuck in a quagmire for a long time.
+Inevitably, Alchemy made that crucial step forward that detached it from antiquity, but not enough, so sacred art has been stuck in a quagmire for a long time.
 The alchemists of the first decades of the twentieth century thought they had become the forerunners of modernity, but they still didn’t know what this modernity was that seemed so close to them like a ripe fruit to be picked.

 Today, we can only observe the immense amount of direct and indirect references as “sediments” piled up on the alchemical corpse, almost like ornaments capable of still signaling its burial.
 For many centuries now, alchemists have not fully understood the forces involved in their work, barely perceive the intervention of nature, and, above all, have only a vague idea of their ultimate goal.
 Not knowing what would become of them in case of defeat and, least of all, in case of victory, they are perpetually looking for readings.
 In short, the supreme book, the secret manuscript that “explains everything clearly in detail”.
 The need for this ‘magic pill’ is compulsive in the neophyte’s mind.
 Yet, the abandonment of this deceitful quest marks the border with the age of disclosure: when one begins to understand, then feels the reverse compulsion to re-read the books already read.